The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 Adjacent to the shops and train station, is a well manicured public park with access through to Bicentennial Park, connecting Concord West with Sydney Olympic Park and ANZ Stadium.

-For information on the history of Concord West, visit our Local Studies section.
+For information on the history of Concord West, visit our Local history page.

 Drummoyne has a wealth of shopping and dining experiences for visitors located within five distinct hubs: Victoria Road; Lyons Road; Thompson Street Corner; the Bay Run and Birkenhead Shopping Centre.
 Council is working with the community to Refresh Drummoyne.